 Digital Object Identifier (DOI)

 Stonnington, Cynthia M.; Krell-Roesch, Janina; Locke, Dona E.C.; Hentz, Joseph G.; Dueck, Amylou C.; Geda, Yonas E.; Tariot, Pierre N.; and Caselli, Richard J., "Impact of Zumba on Cognition and Quality of Life is Independent of APOE4 Carrier Status in Cognitively Unimpaired Older Women: A 6-Month Randomized Controlled Pilot Study" (2019).
-Neurology Articles.
+Neurology.
 345.